victoriatrinita/victoriatrinita.com/content/posts/juggle.md

 - All those sections are done alongwith faith but i still fail to set aside a special time for God not while doing something else

-Thing is i do things with full conscience so i dont act if i am on half conscience. i dont multitask.
+Thing is i do things with full consciousness so i dont act if i am on half conscience. i dont multitask.
 That's my limitation but also strength.

 Often times, i am available on one then absent on the other.